ryanjgill/linkit_tank/README.md

 the Johny-Five motor class.

 ## Standard Firmata
-Load the modified firmata sketch to the MCP of the LinkIt 7688 Duo.
+Load the modified firmata sketch to the MCU of the LinkIt 7688 Duo.